Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Proof of the main theorem

 By time translation invariance, this argument can be applied to any sufficiently short time interval, which yields global unconditional uniqueness.
 This completes the proof of Theorem \ref{THM:0}.

 \begin{ack}\rm

 The authors would like to thank their advisors Tadahiro Oh and Oana Pocovniu for proposing this problem and their continuing support.
-The authors are also grateful to Mamoru Okamoto and Justin Forlano for several helpful discussions on the present paper.
+The authors are also grateful to Mamoru Okamoto, Yuzhao Wang, and Justin Forlano for several helpful discussions on the present paper.
+The authors especially would like to thank the anonymous referee for helpful comments.
 K.C.~and G.L.~were supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
 K.C.~was partly supported by the Tadahiro Oh's European Research Council (grant no. 637995 ``ProbDynDispEq").
 G.L.~also acknowledges support from Tadahiro Oh's European Research Council (grant no. 637995 ``ProbDynDispEq").

 \end{ack}